Engels And Mickey Mouse Science

 Hence, a collision is a collision no matter whether it is sudden or protracted (so a clear definition is inappropriate), but a "node" has to be sudden, as the above quotations show.

-But how "sudden"?
 We have yet to be told -- just as I predicted.

-Who Is 'Foisting' What Onto Nature?
+Exactly Who Is 'Foisting' What On Nature?

 Down here on earth, in order for one thing to truly change from one qualitative state to another, specific quantities of energy must be added or subtracted, in a manner exactly fixed for each individual case.